commercelayer/commercelayer-docs-api/resources/prices/README.md

 # Prices

 SKUs can have a price for each price list.
-When you create a line item, it gets the price associated with the order's the price list.
+When you create a line item, it gets the price associated with the order's price list.

 ### The price object